Branched coverings of the sphere having a completely invariant continuum with infinitely many Wada Lakes: Introduction

 \section{Introduction}

-A longstanding question in holomorphic dynamics asks if the Julia set of a rational function can be an indecomposable continuum.
-In \cite{mr} and \cite{cmr} several necessary and sufficient conditions are given for the Julia set of a polynomial to be an indecomposable continuum, but without knowing the existence of any example.
+This note deals with branched coverings of the sphere of degree $d$, with $|d|>1$; an example will be given having an {\em indecomposable} completely invariant continuum.
+There are two main sources of interest:\\

+1. Whether or not there exists a rational function with an indecomposable continuum as its Julia set is a well-known unsolved problem (see \cite{cmr}).
+It is known that the pseudo-circle is its own $d$-fold covering space ($|d|>1$) (see \cite{heath} and \cite{gam}).
+It follows that there exist self maps of the annulus of degree $d$, $|d|>1$, with an indecomposable continuum carrying a $d$ to $1$ dynamics.
+Of course this example can be extended to $S^2$, so we are not presenting the first example of a degree $d$, $|d|>1$, map of the sphere with a $d:1$ invariant indecomposable continuum.
+However, to our knowledge this is the first example of a {\it branched covering} of the sphere of degree $d$, with $|d|>1$, having an indecomposable completely invariant continuum.
+Furthermore, as will be explained below, the nature of our example is essentially different.\\

-For some time we have been interested in the following open problem: let $f: S^2 \to S^2$ be a continuous map of degree $d$, $|d|>1$, and let $N_nf$ denote the number of fixed points of $f^n$.
+2. The following stands as an open problem: let $f: S^2 \to S^2$ be a continuous map of degree $d$, $|d|>1$, and let $N_nf$ denote the number of fixed points of $f^n$.
 When does the growth rate inequality $\limsup \frac{1}{n} \log N_nf\geq \log |d|$ hold for $f$?
 (This is Problem 3 posed in \cite{shub2}).
 There are many recent papers written on the subject.
 For example the following result holds: Assume that $f$ is a degree $d$ ($|d|>1$) branched covering of the sphere with a completely invariant simply connected region $R$ whose boundary component is locally connected.
 If the set of critical points in the boundary of $R$ is not reduced to a fixed point with multiplicity $d-1$, then $f$ satisfies the growth rate inequality.
 This result appears in \cite{iprx4}, where many other references on this problem can be found.
-An example to have in mind is when $f$ is a complex polynomial with connected and locally connected Julia set.
-Then $f$ has a superattracting fixed point at infinity and the region $R$ is its basin of attraction, which is the complement of the filled Julia set.
-So, in particular, the theorem mentioned above is a topological version of the fact that complex polynomials (with connected and locally connected Julia set) satisfy the growth rate inequality.

-However, it is not known if the hypothesis on local connectivity is necessary.
-It is a technical hypothesis that allowed to find the periodic points using prime end theory.
-It is then natural to ask what happens if this hypothesis is dropped.
-Using the ideas in \cite{mr} and \cite{cmr} one is quickly led to consider the case where $\partial R$ is an indecomposable continuum.
-As the mere existence of such an example is unknown, the next natural question is the topic of the present paper.
-We prove the following:
+The hypothesis of local connectivity does not seem to be relevant here, and it is plausible that this hypothesis should be replaced by decomposability instead.
+It is then natural to try and understand the examples presenting indecomposable totally invariant continua.\\